Everlasting Kingdom: Unraveling the Bible’s Secrets

 “What else do those preachers of another gospel than that which we have received try to do, but to corrupt us from the purity which we preserve for Christ, when they stigmatize the law of God as old, and praise their own falsehoods as new, as if all that is new must be good, and all that is old bad?
 The Apostle John, however, praises the old commandment [Hebrew Scriptures], and the Apostle Paul bids us avoid novelties in doctrine.
 As an unworthy son and servant of the Catholic Church, the true bride of the true Christ....”

-Again, this is not a blanket term including all of the Hebrew Scriptures.
-There are no second class Scriptures that need to be given a separate classification of any kind.
-People have no clue that the “first covenant” had to do with Ancient Israel coming out of Egyptian slavery to be married to their Creator (the New Covenant Chapter—Jeremiah 31, verse 3 in particular) and that when the new covenant is put into effect, as spelled out in great detail in Jeremiah 31, it will be accomplished only when the modern nations of Israel come out of 21st century slavery in the North Country!
-As it says in this New Covenant chapter:
+The Word of “God” (Aloha) is not a book that just happens to still contain the Hebrew Scriptures.
+There are no second class Scriptures of any kind.
+People have no clue that the “first covenant” had to do with Ancient Israel coming out of Egyptian slavery to be married to their Creator (the New Covenant chapter—Jeremiah 31, verse 3 in particular) and that when the New Covenant is put into effect, as spelled out in great detail including a running head start in Jeremiah’s previous chapter, chapter 30, it will be accomplished only when the modern nations of Israel come out of 21st century slavery in the North Country!
+As it says in the foundational New Covenant chapter:

-Jeremiah 23:7-8 That’s why the time will come,” says Yehovah, “When people will no longer say ‘As Yehovah lives, who brought the Israelites out of the land of Egypt.’”
-8 Instead, they’ll say, ‘As surely as Yehovah lives, who brought about the ‘’ of the descendants of the nation of Israel from the North Country, and from all the countries where He had banished them.’
-Then they’ll live in their own land.
+Jeremiah 23:7-8 That’s why the days are coming,” says Yehovah, “When people will no longer say, ‘As Yehovah lives, who brought the Israelites out of the land of Egypt.’
+8 Instead, they’ll say, ‘As surely as Yehovah lives, who brought about the 'exodus' of the descendants of the House of Israel from the North Country, and from all the countries where He had banished them.’
+They’ll live in their own land!”

 You may want to check out another Compact Exposé: What is the New Testament?